Abide by all regulations. Regulations are designed to protect the resources of this park for you and for future generations.

 Sanitary pads and tampons must be packed out of the backcountry.

-Never deposit any trash including wipes, sanitary pads or tampons in backcountry privies.
+Never deposit any trash including wipes, sanitary pads, or tampons in backcountry privies.
 These items interfere with the composting process which makes the privy smell very bad.
-Ultimately these items must be dug out of the privy by hand.
-So do the right thing and pack these items out!
+Ultimately, these items must be dug out of the privy by hand.
+Do the right thing and pack these items out.